RegalKing/C-PROG2-FRI-UNI-LJ/README.md

  ```sh
  Recursion II - Week 8
  ```
-- [ ] Given an array and number N, try to build N from a sum of array elements
+- [ ] Maximum price of N items of C price in V space
-- [ ] Labyrinth built out of characters solver
+- [ ] wadafak is this

  ```sh
  Recursion III - Week 9